 iMessage supports photos, Live Photos, videos, and animated GIFs.

 You can take a picture or video directly from an iMessage chat by choosing the camera app in the plus menu.
 After taking a pic or recording a video, you can edit it or add effects.
 You can also use Markup to draw on photos before sending them.

 Audio messages have also been relocated to the plus menu and will be transcribed so the recipient doesn't have to listen to the sent audio.
 By default, the Messages app deletes audio messages after two minutes, but you can change that setting to allow them to stay on your device indefinitely.

 You can attach any other kind of file in iMessage using the Share Sheet from the Files app.

 iMessage Filtration and Blocking

 The Messages app allows you to mute conversations, so you no longer receive notifications from them.
-To do this, swipe left on the chat from the conversations list and choose "Hide Alerts" (on iOS 14, it is a purple bell icon with a cross through it).
+To do this, swipe left on the chat from the conversations list and choose "Hide Alerts."

 You can block iMessage contacts by navigating to their contact info and choosing "Block this contact."